Vatnar/UIAOBSIDIAN/25V/IKT105 Datamodellering og Databaser/Jan/Big data (NoSQL).md

 - Hot swapping components
 - End result shall not be affected by partial failure.
 - Must yield results during overloading.

+Why so failure tolerant.
+1000 servers and 5% failure means 50 servers a year.
+Therefore often better two have a lot of low end servers instead of a few high end.

+- Large scale data
+	- Support multi cluster
+- Support the development process
+	- Better support for domain models
+	- Aggregates
+	- Easier to use (might be complex to set up)